 - Another popular option is Leetcode, which has thousands of software engineering interview questions to practice.

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

 - Similarly, Codebasil features questions written by software engineers at top tech companies like Facebook, Apple, and Amazon.

 - With questions covering data structures, algorithms, and more, HackerRank is used by many companies to assess software engineers and offers practice questions in the environment that they will likely be tested in for their technical interviews.

-- Software engineers interested in competition-based coding challenges should check out CodinGame and CodeSignal.
+- Or, if you are interested in competition-based coding challenges, you can check out CodinGame and CodeSignal.